 What can we learn from that?

-They're all they all stayed safe with the mask.
+They all stayed safe with the mask.

-That's that's what I take away from it.
+That's what I take away from it.

 I'm not a doctor.

-Then why can't we work?
+If the masks work, then why can't we work?

-If we have to wear a mask, because that's the solution, then why can't we go back to work?
+If we have to wear a mask because that's the solution, then why can't we go back to work?

 That's it.